itszootime/zconfig-ruby/README.md

 # zconfig

-A client for (re)loading ZConfig-managed configurations.
+A library for accessing ZConfig-managed configurations within Ruby.
+It includes a watcher to automatically reload configurations when files are modified by the daemon.

 ## Requirements